Language Training for International Diplomacy and Business

 In business as well as in diplomacy, multilateral solutions require a multilingual commitment.
 Invest in language training with PGLS and rise to meet the challenges of an interconnected world.

-Reach out, or read on to learn more about our language instruction and training.
+Reach out to learn more about our language training solutions.

 1 de Galbert, Pierre.
 “My Favorite Nelson Mandela (Mis)Quote.”
 Scholar.harvard.edu, 18 Feb.
 2019, scholar.harvard.edu/pierredegalbert/node/632263